$3,997 is a lot of money.

 But first, Allen told me his story.
 Of how he was ripped-off by a small-time franchisor in the pest-control industry.

 I’m not going to go into details, because he’s presently trying to get some of his investment back, but basically, certain promises were made by the franchisor-and they weren’t kept.
-And Allen went out of business because of it.
+And because of that, Allen went out of business.

-Allen hired an attorney.* But nothing is happening.
+Nonetheless, Allen hired an attorney.* But at the present time, nothing is happening.

 *Unfortunately, he didn’t hire an attorney before he signed his franchise agreement.
 Bad!